 Want to improve?
 Test your scheduling ideas.
-Within a shift-based business, your schedule has a big impact on not only the bottom line, but also how your employees feel about YOUR BUSINESS.
+Within a shift-based business, your employee schedule has a big impact on not only the bottom line, but also how your employees feel about YOUR BUSINESS.
 Productivity, morale, and retention are directly tied to scheduling, believe it or not!

 Why Go Paperless?

 The most efficient option to employee scheduling is by going paperless and streamlining all scheduling-related communications into a single software.
 Employees whose shifts are changing would receive an automatic notification, which makes it easy to communicate changes to those who need to know.
 Employees could submit availability virtually and managers could update seamlessly without spending hours fitting the pieces of the scheduling puzzle together.

 Software can reduce communications that make scheduling messy.
 It allows managers to relinquish manual scheduling work associated with creating schedules so there’s more time to grow sales and profits.

 Sounds great, right?
 You should check out how ShiftNote’s employee scheduling software can help improve your shift-to-shift communication all around and reduce the amount of time spent on creating schedules.

 Ready for the Ultimate Employee Scheduling Solution?

 Are you stuck in the dark ages of scheduling, using paper calendars built from Microsoft Office programs, Post-Its, or a long string of emails?